 The ice chips inside the shaker help move the liquid around a lot more than a spoon can.
 (Sorry, bar spoon— You’re awesome, but sometimes ingredients need a good, hard shake.)
-This is also why I recommend metal tins and not a glass shaker– you’re bound to break it with all that motion.
+This is also why I recommend metal tins (like our stainless steel shakers) and not a glass shaker– you’re bound to break it with all that motion.

 YOUR COCKTAIL GETS COLDER FASTER

 Using a shaker filled with ice rather than a spoon also chills your beverage much more quickly.
 The ice cools down the lukewarm ingredients as it whips around them; when you’re stirring, the ice just can’t cover that much area in a such short amount of time.